botwiki/botwiki.org/content/bots/tumblr-bots/reverseocr.md

 [reverseocr](http://reverseocr.tumblr.com/) is a Tumblr bot created by [Darius Kazemi](https://twitter.com/tinysubversions).
 It

 > grabs a random word and draws semi-random lines until the [OCRad.js](http://antimatter15.com/ocrad.js/demo.html) library recognizes it as the word.

+The bot's source code is available [on GitHub](https://github.com/dariusk/reverseocr) and it also includes code necessary to post to [Twitter](https://twitter.com/).